EthanEFung/hondaHackathon17/README.md

 collision induced injuries.
 We can forsee in the future of taking into account major public events as independent variables as well.

-This algorithm is cached in our server to be utilized when an HTTP request is sent to our node server, and updated on a daily basises.
+This algorithm will be cached in our server to be utilized when an HTTP request is sent to our node server, and updated on a daily basises.
 Ideally, the UI will track the geolocation on set intervals, and query our server to determine in real time the risk of the cars location, while the application is in use.